neontribe/www/src/data/blog/neontribe-joins-dxw.md

 Harry Harrold, Director at Neontribe, added: “Having worked with dxw over the years, we know the quality of the work we can do together.
 We understand how to create and run multidisciplinary teams that make an impact.
 Working in the best interests of service users is at the core of everything we do and, as part of the dxw family, we are even better placed to make that happen and help those who need it most.”

+[ENDS]

+Notes to editors

+Yorkshire law firm Berwins acted as legal advisers to dxw on the acquisition, Norwich lawyers Howes Percival advised the Neontribe shareholders.

-## About dxw:
+### About dxw:

 dxw is a leading employee-owned digital agency that creates better public services. dxw works with organisations in the public and charity sectors that are committed to improving people's lives, helping them to develop digital strategies, build their own digital capability, and research, design and operate better services.
 With its headquarters in Leeds and working nationwide, dxw has been delivering positive, sustainable change in the sector for over a decade.

-## About Neontribe:
+### About Neontribe:

 Neontribe is a digital agency that specialises in user research, software development and design for organisations in the third sector.
-Based in Norwich, Neontribe works with a number of charity and tech-for-good organisations including the National Council for Voluntary Organisations, the Alexandra Rose Charity, and Mind of my Own.
+Based in Norwich, Neontribe works with a number of charity and tech-for-good organisations including [NCVO](https://www.ncvo.org.uk/#/), [Alexandra Rose Charity](https://www.alexandrarose.org.uk/), and [Mind Of My Own](https://mindofmyown.org.uk/).
 Agile by instinct and user-centred in its practice, Neontribe works alongside its customers to identify and deliver services that meet users' needs and make a real difference.